luontola/pa-mentor/README.md

 ### Upcoming

 - Will automatically detect and use a backend running on localhost

+Backend changes; published immediately

 - Fixed incorrect calculations in the map-reduce functions
-- Shows the application version on the backend's index page
+- Show the application version on the index page
+- Automatically remove the stats of old games

 ### PA Mentor 0.1.0 (2014-01-05)